fancidev/qtinter/docs/reference.rst

       This context manager modifies the global (per-interpreter) asyncio event loop policy.
-Do not use this context manager if your code uses different types of event loops from multiple threads.
+Do not use this context manager if your code uses event loops from multiple threads.
       Instead, call :func:`new_event_loop` to create an
-      event loop object and run coroutines on that loop object, e.g. by passing it to :class:`asyncio.Runner` (available since Python 3.11).
+      event loop object and call its methods directly.
+      Since Python 3.11, use :class:`asyncio.Runner` and pass :class:`new_event_loop` as its *loop_factory* parameter.

 Helper functions